Marinising Solar PV Modules

 Solar PV Connectors

-The majority of solar pv modules these days are supplied with industry standard "MC4" connectors.
+The majority of solar pv modules these days are supplied with industry standard "MC4" solar connectors.
 Depending on their quality, they are often only rated at IP66.
-We've also noticed that some MC4 "compatible" connectors aren't as good as the original connectors from Staubli - and when you combine the two, the seal and connection isn't as good as if the two connectors are of the same brand.
+We've also found that some MC4 "compatible" connectors aren't as good as the original connectors from Staubli - and when you combine the two, the seal and connection isn't as good as if the two connectors are of the same brand.

 One solution to this is to eliminate the connectors from the potentially harsh environment outside of the boat.
 You could remove the supplied solar cables (with MC4 connectors) and replace them with longer solar cables which run though a suitable cable gland and terminate inside the boat (either at an isolator / mcb, or at the solar controller).

-However - as mentioned above, some top quality solar panels have fully potted junction boxes that prevent this from being an option.
-One solution in this case is to cut off the connectors and extend the supplied cables with a very careful splice, using suitable splice connectors and 2 layers of adhesive lined heatshrink.
+However, as mentioned above, some top quality solar panels have fully potted junction boxes that prevent this from being an option.
+One solution in this case is to cut off the connectors and extend the supplied cables with a very careful splice, using suitable splice connectors and 2 layers of adhesive-lined heatshrink.

 Solar PV Mounting / Brackets

 Secure mounting is obviously essential on any sea-going vessel, and is perhaps one of the biggest challenges on smaller boats where the number of suitable locations to mount the solar pv panel/s are very limited.

 In our experience, many boat owners end up having a custom mounting bracket fabricated to attach to their safety rails or radar arch.
 If there is more space available, standard plastic or aluminium mounting brackets can sometimes be used.
 The mounting solution is very often individual to the boat.
 The cost of good quality flexible panels is mitigated if they avoid a complex custom-fabricated mounting arrangement.